Zhytomyr Oblast: Geography

+There are 58 monuments of national significance in Zhytomyr Oblast.

 The Museum of Ukrainian home icons, which is the only one in Europe, is situated in Zhytomyr Oblast.
 It is located in Radomyshl, a small town, about 90 km away from Kyiv.
 The museum is the part of the Radomysl Castle historical and cultural complex.
 It was founded by Olga Bogomolets.

 Population

 The current estimated population of the oblast is 1,268,903 (as of 2013).

 According to the 2001 Ukrainian census, ethnic Ukrainians accounted for 90.3% of the population of Zhytomyr Oblast, ethnic Russians for 5.0%, and ethnic Poles for 3.5%.

 The current estimated population of the oblast is 1,268,903 (as of 2013).

 Language

 According to the 2001 Ukrainian census, Ukrainian was the native language for over 93% of Zhytomyr Oblast's population: it was the dominant language in all of the city, town, and village councils of the oblast.

 Due to the Russification of Ukraine during the Soviet era, the share of Ukrainian speakers in the population of Zhytomyr Oblast gradually decreased between the 1970 and 1989 censuses, while the share of Russian speakers increased.
 Native language of the population of Zhytomyr Oblast according to the results of population censuses: